openvolley/ovml-training/README.md

 - Try and collect images with varying ball colouration, lighting, court surrounds, and backgrounds

+- Avoid images with blurry balls (mild blurring is OK), or balls that are more than about 20% occluded by other objects (player bodies, net posts, etc)

 - Mark *all* target objects in an image.
-If we are marking balls, don't just mark the ball in play.
+If you are marking balls, don't just mark the ball in play.
 All other balls in view must also be marked.
 You might want to avoid images with ball trolleys full of balls, or balls all over the court during warmup for this reason

-- Avoid images with blurry balls (mild blurring is OK), or balls that are more than about 20% occluded by other objects (player bodies, net posts, etc)
+- The bounding box should be tight around the object but include all of it

 ## Compilation